Baffxy/Fake-News-Detection-Project/README.md

 # CodeClause_projects
-Detecting Fake News project implemented in Python using machine learning techniques for accurate classification of news articles. #Python #MachineLearning
+Detecting Fake News project implemented in Python using machine learning techniques for accurate classification of news articles.